-- 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)
+- 1 Not yet sufficiently present (no indicators)

-The materials for Grade 5 Wonders is reflective of an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds and intersectional identities in multiple ways.
-The additional student reads include books that explore and discuss topics related to culture and experiences; some of the titles include Dancing the Flamenco, No Place Like Home, and Flying Home.
+The materials take an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds and intersectional identities in multiple ways.
+The additional student reads include books that explore and discuss topics related to culture and experiences.
+Some of the titles include Going to Gran's House, and My Neighbors.

 The resource library also contains a supplemental resource, Newcomer Cards, that has pictures of different items as well as the name of the item to go with the picture.
-This helps the multilingual student make the connection between the home and target language.
+This resource helps the multilingual student make the connection between the home and target language.